 Our kids are our future, and if we are what we eat, the future looks to be rather unhealthy.
-The foundation of health is the diet – preventing chronic illness, yes, but also sustaining the intestinal flora that is connected with immunity, cognitive function, and overall wellness.
+The foundation of health is the diet.
+A key component associated with that is sustaining the intestinal flora that’s connected with immunity, cognitive function, and overall wellness.
 For picky eaters, the struggle is even more prominent.

 It’s hard enough to be a healthy kid in today’s culture, but adding a layer of genuine distaste for healthy food makes nutrition daunting and frustrating – for the child and everyone around them.

 Just before the millennium, toddlers were evaluated for their nutrition scores, with the parent-described “picky eaters” noted.
 As one might expect, the picky eaters had lower scores, receiving fewer nutrients.
 (1)

 Those toddlers are adolescents now, and not much has improved for them.
 The CDC indicates that adolescents obtain nearly 40% of their daily intake in the form of empty calories.
 (2) Kids, bombarded with marketing ploys and burdened with fast paced lifestyles, simply aren’t getting the foundation that they need – instead, consuming diets full of empty calories and sodium-heavy processed foods.